aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/ethernet-interfaces.md

             # Allow/disallow VLAN tagged Frames.
             vlan_tag: <str; "disallowed" | "required">

-          # tx: Allow bridged packets to go out on the source interface.
+          # tx: Allow bridged packets to go out of the source interface.
-          # tx multicast: Allow multicast packets only to go out on the source inteface.
+          # tx multicast: Allow multicast packets only to go out of the source interface.
           source_interface: <str; "tx" | "tx multicast">

           # Set VLAN when interface is in access mode.
-          # Warning: This should not be combined withe `ethernet_interfaces[].mode = access/dot1q-tunnel`.
+          # Warning: This should not be combined with `ethernet_interfaces[].mode = access/dot1q-tunnel`.
           access_vlan: <int; 1-4094>
           phone: